lynnlangit/TeamTeri/Genomic Tools/VariantSpark/README.md

 # VariantSpark

+VariantSpark is an open source Scala library, created and maintained by the CSIRO Bioinformatics team in Australia.

 * **SEE** VariantSpark (a Spark-based custom genome-wide RandomForest machine learning analysis library for genomic variants), for more information about the library -- http://bioinformatics.csiro.au/variantspark

 * **USE** VariantSpark (steps on GitHub to get started for Apache Spark 2.x)